-All development initiatives in Mkhambathini are guided by the KZN PGDS, NSDP, DFA principles and the parameters of the PDA principles are specifically aimed at focusing government actions and investment and at enabling the developmental State to achieve maximum social and economic impact within the context of limited resources.
+All development initiatives in Mkhambathini are guided by the KZN PGDS, NSDP, DFA principles and the parameters of the PDA eradication of the spatially segregated growth pattern that still exists today.
+The NSDP / principles are specifically aimed at focusing government actions and investment and at enabling the developmental State to achieve maximum social and economic impact within the context of limited resources.